harishknguna/GeoSpatial_data_analysis/README.md

 These 3 notebooks are an illustration of part of the content of the job at Descartes Underwriting as an Underwriter or R&D Data Scientist that consists mostly of a mix between Physics, Data Manipulation, Statistics and Machine Learning.

-## Scale

-The scale of the test is:
-- 1st notebook: 5%
-- 2nd notebook: 40%
-- 3rd notebook: 55%

 ## Data